 Mussels are a delectable favorite in Belgian cuisine.
-These mussels are steamed in a mixture of wine and cream that gives them an incredible flavor.
+These Brussel Mussels are steamed in a mixture of wine and cream that gives them an incredible flavor.
 If you want an easy recipe that will make you look like a master chef, this mussel recipe is the way to go!

 Well, let me tell you: The Belgians definitely agree with the Alexandria-eating-mussels transformation.
-Mussels are a social food in Belgium, too, and it’s not uncommon to see a group of friends sitting at a table, enjoying a hot pot of mussels and fries (moules frites, as they say in French… which is what they speak in Belgium).
+Mussels are a social food in Belgium, too, and it’s not uncommon to see a group of friends sitting at a table, enjoying a hot pot of mussels and fries, or “moules frites” as they say in Belgium).

-These steamed mussels are easy as pie to make and seriously so good.
-You need virtually no talent as a chef to pull this dish off, but a success will make you look like a cooking GOD to your friends.
-Seriously, though, if you want to look like the next Gordon Ramsey, make these for your next dinner party.
+These steamed mussels are easy to make and seriously so good.
+You need virtually no talent as a chef to pull this dish off, but a success will make you look like a cooking expert to your friends.
+If you want to look like the next Gordon Ramsey, make these for your next dinner party.

 Preparing the Mussels